-(5) For the purposes of this Article, references to proposed decisions and decision-making processes include any Trustees' meeting or part of a Trustees' meeting.
+(5) For the purposes of this Article, references to proposed decisions and decision-making processes include any Steering Committee meeting or part of a Steering Committee meeting.

-(6) Subject to paragraph (7), if a question arises at a meeting of Trustees or of a committee of Trustees as to the right of a Trustee to participate in the meeting (or part of the meeting) for voting or quorum purposes, the question may, before the conclusion of the meeting, be referred to the chair whose ruling in relation to any Trustee other than the chair is to be final and conclusive.
+(6) Subject to paragraph (7), if a question arises at a meeting of the Steering Committee or of a committee of the Steering Committee as to the right of a Steering Committee member to participate in the meeting (or part of the meeting) for voting or quorum purposes, the question may, before the conclusion of the meeting, be referred to the chair whose ruling in relation to any Steering Committee member other than the chair is to be final and conclusive.

-(7) If any question as to the right to participate in the meeting (or part of the meeting) should arise in respect of the chair, the question is to be decided by a decision of the Trustees at that meeting, for which purpose the chair is not to be counted as participating in the meeting (or that part of the meeting) for voting or quorum purposes.
+(7) If any question as to the right to participate in the meeting (or part of the meeting) should arise in respect of the chair, the question is to be decided by a decision of the Steering Committee at that meeting, for which purpose the chair is not to be counted as participating in the meeting (or that part of the meeting) for voting or quorum purposes.

 RECORDS OF DECISIONS TO BE KEPT

-16 The Trustees must ensure that the Association keeps a record, in writing, for at least 10 years from the date of the decision recorded, of every unanimous or majority decision taken by the Trustees.
+16 The Steering Committee must ensure that the Association keeps a record, in writing, for at least 10 years from the date of the decision recorded, of every unanimous or majority decision taken by the Steering Committee.

-TRUSTEES' DISCRETION TO MAKE FURTHER RULES
+STEERING COMMITTEE DISCRETION TO MAKE FURTHER RULES

-17 Subject to the Articles, the Trustees may make any rule which they think fit about how they take decisions, and about how such rules are to be recorded or communicated to Trustees.
+17 Subject to the Articles, the Steering Committee may make any rule which they think fit about how they take decisions, and about how such rules are to be recorded or communicated to Steering Committee.

-APPOINTMENT OF TRUSTEES
+APPOINTMENT OF STEERING COMMITTEE

-METHODS OF APPOINTING TRUSTEES
+METHODS OF APPOINTING THE STEERING COMMITTEE

-18 A Trustee shall be elected by the Members and must be an employed or elected representative of a Qualifying Member to be eligible for election.
-The Trustees shall consist of not less than 5 Trustees and not more than 9 Trustees.
+18 A Steering Committee member shall be elected by the Members and must be an employed or elected representative of a Qualifying Member to be eligible for election.
+The Steering Committee shall consist of not less than 5 Steering Committee members and not more than 9 Steering Committee members.

-Each of the Regions defined shall be entitled to nominate at least one Trustee; if any Region fails to nominate a Trustee for election, another Region or Author Organisation Member shall be entitled to nominate a Trustee to replace the vacancy.
-If a Region that has not nominated any Trustee at the last election and if after the last election proposes to make a nomination they shall not be entitled to make any such nomination until the next General Meeting where elections are held for Trustees.”
+Each of the Regions defined shall be entitled to nominate at least one Steering Committee member; if any Region fails to nominate a Steering Committee member for election, another Region or Author Organisation Member shall be entitled to nominate a Steering Committee member to replace the vacancy.
+If a Region that has not nominated any Steering Committee member at the last election and if after the last election proposes to make a nomination they shall not be entitled to make any such nomination until the next General Meeting where elections are held for Steering Committee members.

-Each Author Organisation Member Organisation as defined in these Articles shall be entitled to nominate at least one Trustee.
+Each Author Organisation Member as defined in these Articles shall be entitled to nominate at least one Steering Committee member.

-Trustees shall be elected at a General Meeting but not otherwise except as may have been defined in these Articles where there are no Trustees for the time being.
+Steering Committee members shall be elected at a General Meeting but not otherwise except as may have been defined in these Articles where there are no Steering Committee members for the time being.

-(4) Trustees shall be elected in accordance with the procedure set out below, at a General Meeting and shall hold office for two years.
-After two years, if they are nominated again by their region or organisation they shall be eligible to offer themselves for re-election.
+(4) Steering Committee members shall be elected in accordance with the procedure set out below, at a General Meeting and shall hold office for three years.
+After three years, if they are nominated again by their region or organisation they shall be eligible to offer themselves for re-election.

-(5) The eligible Members shall in each calendar year, elect a Trustee to the offices of Chair and Vice-Chair and a Treasurer (“the officers”).
+(5) The eligible Members shall, from time to time, elect a Steering Committee member to the offices of Chair and Vice-Chair and a Treasurer (“the officers”).
 An eligible Member must be an Author or Author Representative, to be eligible to be appointed as an officer of the Association.